 “For a long time, we wondered what we were seeing if it was something to do with a top-secret project.
 I don’t know really what to think about it.” — Terry Sherman

-George Knapp and co-author, Colm Kelleher, subsequently authored a book in which they detail the earlier investigations into alleged UFO sightings in the Uintah County region, the vanishing and mutilated cattle, large animals with piercing red eyes that were not injured when struck by bullets, invisible objects emitting destructive magnetic fields, crops circles, bigfoot-like creatures, and poltergeist activity.
+George Knapp and co-author Colm Kelleher subsequently authored a book in which they detail the earlier investigations into alleged UFO sightings in the Uintah County region, the vanishing and mutilated cattle, large animals with piercing red eyes that were not injured when struck by bullets, invisible objects emitting destructive magnetic fields, crops circles, bigfoot-like creatures, and poltergeist activity.

-Its purpose was the research and advance the study of various fringe sciences and paranormal topics, including UFOs and cattle mutilation.
+Its purpose was the research and advanced the study of various fringe sciences and paranormal topics, including UFOs and cattle mutilation.
 With little “apparent” success, the National Institute of Discovery Science was disbanded in 2004.

-However, the organization was quickly replaced by the Bigelow Aerospace Advanced Space Studies (BAASS), which had was more secretive and was apparently working towards having a government sponsor.
+However, the organization was quickly replaced by the Bigelow Aerospace Advanced Space Studies (BAASS), which was more secretive and was working towards having a government sponsor.
 In 2007, the Advanced Aviation Threat Identification Program (AATIP) was a secret investigatory effort funded by the United States Defense Department to study unidentified flying objects, primarily on Skinwalker Ranch.

-That year, the Bigelow Aerospace Advanced Space Studies lost its funding from the Department of Defense, as the Advanced Aviation Threat Identification Program contract expired and was not renewed.
-This was primarily due to Luis Elizonodo’s explanation that officials feared the public might learn about the program and see it as misappropriation of taxpayer funds.
+That year, the Bigelow Aerospace Advanced Space Studies lost funding from the Department of Defense, as the Advanced Aviation Threat Identification Program contract expired and was not renewed.
+This was primarily due to Luis Elizonodo’s explanation that officials feared the public might learn about the program and see it as a misappropriation of taxpayer funds.